Kansas City wins Super Bowl in overtime, defeating 49ers 25-22 - Yahoo Sports

 Kansas City wins Super Bowl in overtime, defeating 49ers 25-22

-Kansas City wins Super Bowl in overtime, defeating 49ers 25-22 originally appeared on NBC Sports Boston
+Kansas City wins Super Bowl in overtime, defeating 49ers 25-22 originally appeared on NBC Sports Philadelphia

 Patrick Mahomes, Travis Kelce and Andy Reid have made the Kansas City Chiefs a dynasty.